How to choose a second mortgage

 Second home mortgages can be home equity loans or home equity lines of credit (HELOCs).

-A home equity loan is similar to a first mortgage and is usually provided with a fixed rate.
+A home equity loan is usually provided with a fixed rate.
 It is a fixed amount for a fixed term, sometimes up to 30 years (as is the case with Discover).
 You will receive a lump sum and begin to make monthly payments of interest and principal spread evenly over the loan term.